Deon Grant

-Deon D'Marquis Grant (born March 14, 1979) is a former American football safety who played 12 seasons in the National Football League.
-He played college football for the University of Tennessee, was a member of Tennessee's national championship team and earned All-American honors.
-He was drafted by the Carolina Panthers in the second round of the 2000 NFL Draft, and also played professionally for the Jacksonville Jaguars, Seattle Seahawks and New York Giants of the NFL.
+Deon D'Marquis Grant (born March 14, 1979) is an American former professional football player who was a safety for 12 seasons in the National Football League (NFL).
+He played college football for the Tennessee Volunteers football, was a member of Tennessee's national championship team and earned All-American honors.
+He was selected by the Carolina Panthers in the second round of the 2000 NFL draft, and also played professionally for the Jacksonville Jaguars, Seattle Seahawks and New York Giants of the NFL.
 He won a Super Bowl ring with the Giants against the New England Patriots.

 College career

-Grant attended the University of Tennessee, and played for the Tennessee Volunteers football team from 1997 to 2000.
+Grant attended the University of Tennessee, and played for the Tennessee Volunteers football team from 1997 to 1999.
 He was selected as a consensus first-team All-American in 1999 after he tied for the NCAA lead with nine interceptions for 167 return yards.
 He finished the 1999 season with 69 tackles and eight pass breakups.
 He had two picks in three different games and earned SEC Defensive Player of the week after intercepting three passes versus Auburn.
 His leaping interception in UT's overtime win over Florida in 1998 was a crucial play in the Vols' march to the BCS National Championship.
-Grant left Tennessee and declared for the NFL Draft following his junior year.
+Grant left Tennessee and declared for the NFL draft following his junior year.

 Professional career

 Carolina Panthers

-Grant was drafted in the second round of the 2000 NFL Draft with the 57th overall pick by the Carolina Panthers.
+Grant was drafted in the second round of the 2000 NFL draft with the 57th overall pick by the Carolina Panthers.
+A left hip fracture cost Grant the 2000 season.
+In the 2001 season, he had one sack, 71 total tackles, five interceptions, and 13 passes defended.
+He was named NFC Defensive Player of the Week for Week 3 of the 2002 season.
+In the game, he had three interceptions against the Minnesota Vikings.